zilch/type-route/docs/guides/scroll-restoration.md

 title: Scroll Restoration
 ---

-Anytime you navigate to a new page the usual expectation is that the new page starts scrolled to the top.
+Any time you navigate to a new page the usual expectation is that the new page starts scrolled to the top.
 The browser should handle restoring scroll position as you navigate through history.
-It will not however ensure new pages are scrolled to the top by default.
+It will not, however, ensure new pages are scrolled to the top by default.
 To ensure this happens in your application you may want to include the following code:

 ```tsx
 useEffect(() => {